 Tips for managing hot flushes

-Views on how best to manage menopausal hot flushes will vary amongst women and it is a personal choice for each woman to make.
+Views on how best to manage menopausal hot flushes will vary amongst women.
+It is a personal choice for each woman to make.
 There is no right or wrong way to manage your symptoms, so follow the path that feels right for you.

 Ways of managing hot flushes fall in a number of categories, which will be looked at in turn.
 One thing to note is that, as with most things, what works for one woman, may not work for another.

-Smoking – If you smoke, it is recommended that you try to quit, not only to help your menopausal symptoms but also for your overall health.
+If you smoke, it is recommended that you try to quit.
+This is not only to help your menopausal symptoms but also for your overall health.

-Alcohol – If you can’t face cutting alcohol out full stop, you could always try to reduce your intake first and see if this helps.
+If you can’t face cutting alcohol out full stop, try to reduce your intake first and see if this helps.

-Sleep – Try focusing on getting a better night’s sleep as a good rest is always helpful when having to deal with unpleasant symptoms.
+Try focusing on getting a better night’s sleep.
+A good rest is always helpful when having to deal with unpleasant symptoms.
 To promote sleep adopting a sleep ritual each night before bed is helpful.